 Most showers today come with faucets that operate with cartridges.
 Manufacturers often advice homeowners to lubricate their shower faucet cartridges regularly even if they’re not squeaking.

 Disassembling the faucet components to clean and lubricate the cartridge with faucet grease keeps it free from rust and prevents it from squeaking.

 In some faucet designs, you’ll first remove the screw that keeps the handle in place.
 You can find the screw behind the faucet.

 Once done, you’ll find a plate sitting behind the shower faucet.
 Remove the screws that hold the plate in place.
 Once done, remove the plate.

 Doing so will prompt the collar sitting around the cartridge to come out.
 You’ll easily see some U-clips around the cartridge.
 Use pliers to remove the U-clips, thereby prompting the cartridge to come out.

 Use paper towels to clean the cartridge.
 Then apply faucet grease around the cartridge.
 Once done, reassemble everything back in place.

-Contact our local plumber Sydney team for professional assistance.
+Contact our team for professional assistance.
 Our technicians are available 24 hours to help fix any type of plumbing problems, and we’ll send a plumber to your door.